- Overview of Graduate Programs in MSE

 - Frequently Asked Questions (FAQs)

 All applications are submitted online.
-The deadline to apply for Fall 2014 admission is December 10, 2013 (11:59:59PM, Pacific Time, US).
-The deadline is the date by which all transcripts, GRE exam scores, and for international applicants, TOEFL exam score are due.
+The deadline to apply for Fall 2017 admission is December 5, 2016 (11:59:59PM, Pacific Time, US) for M.S./PhD, and Ph.D degree program.** The deadline is the date by which all letters of recommendation, transcripts, GRE exam scores, and for international applicants, TOEFL exam score are due.
 Late applications will not be considered.
-You are strongly encouraged to have all letters of recommendation submitted by the application deadline; although we accept letters of recommendation through January 15th, 2014, review of applications begins when they are complete, and thus early submissions are welcome.
 Please plan accordingly.

-- A bachelor’s degree or recognized equivalent (must be conferred prior to enrollment into our program) from an accredited institution in Engineering, Physics or Chemistry is required.
+- A bachelor’s degree or recognized equivalent (must be conferred prior to enrollment into our program) from an accredited institution in Engineering, Physics or Chemistry, or related field is required.
 We do not accept students without these types of degrees.
 Complete details on minimum admission requirements are on the Graduate Division Admissions website.
 The Graduate Division will not admit applicants who already have Ph.D. degrees in science.

 - Sufficient undergraduate training to do graduate work in your chosen field.

-- A minimum grade-point average (GPA) of 3.0 (B).
+- A minimum grade-point average (GPA) of 3.2 for bachelors and graduate degrees.
 International students should be in the top 5% of their class.

 - Unofficial transcripts submitted online from each college or university you have attended for the initial review.
 Official transcripts of all college-level work will be required if admitted.
 Transcript details